qingquanxia/colorfulthoughts/content/posts/discrete-time.md

 How do we model this?
 Perhaps we could imitate what we did in the continuous case.
 Take our DFT scenario, and imagine the limit as $N\\R \\infty$.
 But if we only extend the right side of our domain to infinity, we're stuck with a left end which is fixed at 0.
 Should we perhaps consider $\\{-N, \\cdots N\\}$ to be our domain instead?
 At this point I got bogged down in the details of the math and never completed it.

 Fortunately, we don't have to do this, because we had already derived the answer in the previous article!
+Take a look at the following figure, which summarizes all the things that we have derived so far.
+There is a pattern which allows us to immediately write down the equation.

 ![aliasing](/assets/fourier-domains.svg)